Inflammation Resolution for Dogs

 Why Supplements Still Matter When Diet Looks “Complete”

-A science-minded owner may ask: if diet can cover many nutrients, why add an inflammation resolution supplement for dogs at all?
-The honest answer is that modern life for dogs includes stress, variable activity, environmental triggers, and aging—all of which can strain recovery systems even when the diet is “complete.”
-Functional nutrition is less about filling a single gap and more about supporting the broader network that governs resilience (Bobeck EA, 2020).
+A science-minded owner asks the fair question: if diet covers many nutrients, why add a daily supplement at all?
+Because modern life for dogs includes stress, variable activity, environmental triggers, and aging — all of which strain recovery systems even when the diet is "complete."
+Functional nutrition is less about filling one gap and more about supporting the broader network that governs resilience (Bobeck EA, 2020).

 A Simple Decision Framework for Choosing Products You’ll Actually Use